German

 GERMAN 205-SA Focus Writing (1 Unit) Development of written proficiency in German through analysis and production of portraits, descriptions, narratives, reviews of films, reports, argumentative essays, advertisements, and interpretations of literary works.
 Prerequisite: GERMAN 102-3 or placement test results.

 GERMAN 207-0 Current Events in German Media (1 Unit) Exploration of current events in a variety of German media (newspapers, TV, Internet, etc.).
-Topics include politics, music, film, sports, and literature.
+Topics include politics, music, film, sports, and cultural issues.
 Prerequisite: GERMAN 102-3.

 GERMAN 209-0 German in the Business World (1 Unit) German language study oriented toward business-related communication situations, such as social interactions with customers, business travel, basic business letters.
 Prerequisite: One 200-level course in German.